First things first - WHY CONTAINERS?

 1. Test Podman:

-• Just like Docker, Podman can run containers, and you can test it by running:
+• Just like Docker, Podman can run containers, and you can test Podman by running one:

 1. Post-Installation (Linux):